djungowski/mpi3/README.md

 	sudo ./mpi3.py --debug

-Don't forget to run the command in a screen :-) (daemon will come someday)
+If you want to run mpi3 as daemon

+	sudo ./mpi3.py -d

 Web Interface
 ============